-In the first half of the twentieth century, right up until the 1960s, the Australian government sought to create a single, uniform white Australian culture.
-This was pursued through assimilation policies, which had devastating effects on Indigenous communities.
+In the first half of the 20th century, right up until the 1960s, the Australian government sought to create a single, uniform white Australian culture.
+This was pursued through assimilation policies, which had devastating effects on First Nations communities.

 The 'Aboriginal Problem'

-In the first half of the 20th century it was commonly thought that Indigenous people in Australia would inevitably die out.
-However, the growing population of “half-casts” (a term now considered derogatory for those people of Indigenous and white parentage) soon made it clear that the “Aboriginal problem” was not going to disappear.
+After colonisation, it was commonly thought that First Nations people in Australia would inevitably die out.
+However, the growing number of people of mixed race (at that time referred to by the derogatory term ‘half-cast’) soon made it clear that the ‘Aboriginal problem’ wasn’t going to disappear.

 Enjoy access to free resourcesRegister now